The Eastern Church

 Hungarian Greek Catholic Church

-Elevated to a major archeparchy in 2015, the Hungarian Greek Catholic Church has its own saints, martyrs, and a distinctive Central European Byzantine identity.
+Elevated to a major archeparchy in 2015, with its own saints, martyrs, and a distinctive Central European Byzantine identity.

 Explore TraditionByzantine Rite · Eastern Catholic